SHIELD-T/n8n-workflows/WEEK_01_FOUNDATION/DAILY_TASKS/DAY_04_Self_Hosting_Setup.md

 ---

-*Remember: Self-hosting gives you full control!
+*Remember: Free hosting with cronjob keep-alive is perfect for beginners!
 Master this setup! 🚀*